-The government of Canada has now introduced the Tobacco Products Regulations (Plain and Standardized Appearance) which is to come into effect later this year.
+The Government of Canada has introduced the Tobacco Products Regulations (Plain and Standardized Appearance).

-These regulations are to be implemented in two phases:
+These regulations are being implemented in two phases:

 The final regulations impact various tobacco product categories, including: